 Sacred Heart University Online Degrees Available

 Sacred Heart University appears in our ranking Top 25 Cheap Accelerated Master’s in Nursing Online.
+Offers several accredited online degrees as well as other online programs like the English as a Second Language program.

 There are several accredited online degrees available at Sacred Heart University, as well as other online programs like the English as a Second Language program.
 Accredited online degrees include a Doctor of Nursing Practice, the Master of Social Work program, and the Master of Science in Applied Psychology.
 Each online program is designed to accommodate students with a variety of learning and scheduling needs.
 Just like the on-campus programs, the online offerings from Sacred Heart University are accredited by the New England Association of Schools and Colleges.
 The university has secured “best of” rankings from The Princeton Review in the areas of Best Colleges in the North, Best Online Graduate Nursing Programs, and Best Online Bachelor’s Programs.